 When the whales aren’t in town, the college-age set will jump at the chance to soar above Ka’anapali Beach with UFO Parasail.
 At Puu Kekaa, or Black Rock, snorkeling steps from the sand typically comes with a buddy: Green sea turtles, known as honu in Hawaiian, are regulars here.

 With waterfalls, wildlife and landmarks the likes of Half Dome and El Capitan, it’s hard not to be wowed by Yosemite National Park.
 Go camping in one of the park’s more than a dozen campgrounds, and don’t worry about getting wet when hiking the Mist Trail.
 Traffic can be heavy in the summer; bikes come in handy when exploring Yosemite’s nearly 1,200 square miles.
+Or consider a spring break trip to Yosemite, when crowds are much lighter.
+There will likely still be some snow on the ground, and some portions of the park will be closed.
+But the waterfalls will be in full force!

 Located in the far north of Canada’s Manitoba province, Churchill has a population of about 900 people, but it’s the thousand or so polar bears that most visitors come to see.
 It’s always bear season in these parts.
 Guided activities like Tundra Buggy rides along trails in the Churchill Wildlife Management Area ensure protection and increase your odds of spotting a polar bear.
 In the summer months, the lumbering giants are also sometimes seen along shore by whale watching tours that cruise the Churchill River Estuary in search of beluga whales.